 SLE affects the lungs in several ways:

-- Pleural effusion is accumulation of fluid in the lungs.
+- Pleural effusion.
+Accumulation of fluid in the lungs.

-- Lupus pneumonitis is inflammation of the lung tissue, which can be acute (short-term) or chronic (long-term).
+- Lupus pneumonitis.
+Inflammation of the lung tissue, which can be acute (short-term) or chronic (long-term).
 Symptoms include chest pain, difficulty breathing, and a dry cough that may bring up blood.
 Lupus pneumonitis may cause scarring of lung tissue.
 Fortunately, this condition is relatively rare.

-- Pulmonary hypertension is another serious bur rare condition.
+- Pulmonary hypertension.
+Another serious but rare condition.
 It occurs when high pressure develops in the pulmonary arteries as a result of damage to the blood vessels of the lungs.